m-parchami/3DVehicleDetection/README.md

 # 3DVehicleDetection

 ### Introduction
-The main purpose of this repository is to provide an unofficial implementation of the 3D vehicle detection framework discussed in "3D Bounding Box Estimation Using Deep Learning and Geometry".
-You can access the paper [here](https://arxiv.org/abs/1612.00496v1).
+The main purpose of this repository is to provide an unofficial implementation of the 3D vehicle detection framework introduced in the "[3D Bounding Box Estimation Using Deep Learning and Geometry](https://arxiv.org/abs/1612.00496v1)" paper.

-The paper focuses on 2D to 3D bounding box estimation.
-However, we also look into the 2D detection part, train our own model with Tensorflow Object Detection API, and test it together with the rest of the framework.
+The paper mainly focuses on the 3D bounding box estimation from given 2D detections.
+However, in this repository, we also look into the 2D detection part, train our own model with Tensorflow Object Detection API, and test it together with the rest of the framework.

-I tried my best to make this into a complete tutorial in each section so it can serve different questionns.
+I tried my best to make this into a complete tutorial for each section so it can answer different questions.
 I hope you find what you are looking for without getting too bored.
+Do not hesitate on creating issues or contacting me for any question/suggestion on the code.

-This repository  contains a fairly organized notebook called `AllinOne.ipynb`that you can run on Google Colab without worrying about anything (not even the dataset).
-This notebook goes through these tasks:
+This repository  contains a fairly organized notebook called `AllinOne.ipynb` that you can run on Google Colab without worrying too much about anything.
+The notebook goes through these tasks:
 1. Getting and preparing dataset.
-2. Defining the 2D to 3D model (the paper).
+2. Implementing the 2D to 3D model (from the paper) together with its pre-processing and post-processing.
-3. Using a pre-trained model from Tensorflow 1's model zoo for 2D detection
+3. Using a pre-trained model from Tensorflow 1's model zoo for 2D detection.
 4. Visually evaluating 3D model's performance on boxes detected by part 3.
 5. Training a custom 2D model from Tensorflow 1's object detection API.
 6. Measuring translation vector accuracy*.

 ** * **: Other estimations are evaluated while and after training models (both 2D and 3D).
-However, since the translation vector is regressed through geometry connstraints, it should be evaluated separately.
+However, since the translation vector is regressed through geometry connstraints, it can only be evaluated separately.

 **Note**: You may also view the notebook in Github website.
 If it fails to load, hit reload.